 7. Budgeting

 Effective budgeting is at the heart of good money management.
 Making a budget allows people to track their earnings and expenditures and plan for future goals.
 Having sound budgeting knowledge helps individuals better manage their resources.
-Some of the things to consider when drawing up a budget is tracking expenses, which can become over-bloated if not well managed; setting realistic goals-do put too much pressure on yourself; and adjusting your budget as your circumstances change- Remember that change is constant.
+Some of the things to consider when drawing up a budget are tracking expenses, which can become over-bloated if not well managed; setting realistic goals that put too much pressure on yourself; and adjusting your budget as your circumstances change- Remember that change is constant.

 8. Saving